pythonpioneer/JavaScritpt/array-concept/array.md

 # Array

-## Array Intialization
+## Array Initialization

 - initialize array with zero elements

         let arr1 = [];  // blank array.
         let arr2 = new Array();  // blank array.

-- initialize array with some elements.
+- Initialize the array with some elements.

         let arr1 = [1, 2, 3, 4, 5];  // array containing five elements.
         let arr2 = new Array(1, 2, 3, 4, 5);  // array containing five elements.

-- initialize array with one element.
+- Initialize the array with one element.

         let arr1 = [2];  // array containing one element.
         let arr2 = new Array(2);  // array containing two undefined element.

-- initialize array with one element, except integer elements.
+- Initialize the array with one element, except integer elements.

         let arr2 = new Array("two");  // array containing one element.

 ## Array Traversing

-- using "for" loop (other loops working are same)
+- using "for" loop (other loops working are the same)

         for(let index=0; index<arr.length; index++) {
             arr[index];  // accessing every element of array